Prehistoric Britain: Iron Age

-Late pre-Roman Iron Age (LPRIA)
+Late pre-Roman Iron Age

-The last centuries before the Roman invasion saw an influx of Celtic speaking refugees from Gaul (approximately modern day France and Belgium) known as the Belgae, who were displaced as the Roman Empire expanded around 50 BC.
+The last centuries before the Roman invasion saw an influx of Celtic-speaking refugees from Gaul (approximately modern day France and Belgium) known as the Belgae, who were displaced as the Roman Empire expanded around 50 BC.
 They settled along most of the coastline of southern Britain between about 200 BC and AD 43, although it is hard to estimate what proportion of the population there they formed.
 A Gaulish tribe known as the Parisi, who had cultural links to the continent, appeared in northeast England.

 From around 175 BC, the areas of Kent, Hertfordshire and Essex developed especially advanced pottery-making skills.
 The tribes of southeast England became partially Romanised and were responsible for creating the first settlements (oppida) large enough to be called towns.

 The last centuries before the Roman invasion saw increasing sophistication in British life.
 About 100 BC, iron bars began to be used as currency, while internal trade and trade with continental Europe flourished, largely due to Britain's extensive mineral reserves.
 Coinage was developed, based on continental types but bearing the names of local chieftains.
 This was used in southeast England, but not in areas such as Dumnonia in the west.

 As the Roman Empire expanded northwards, Rome began to take interest in Britain.
 This may have been caused by an influx of refugees from Roman occupied Europe, or Britain's large mineral reserves.
 See Roman Britain for the history of this subsequent period.